 Live painting performance, PERT, Peckham Bussey Building, London.

-Love fools live art performance and installation at Shunt, London Bridge.
+Love fools, live art performance, Shunt, London Bridge.

 To be destroyed, Soho Square former Football Association HQ, London.

-Self-Series: Swimming around in my mind, film screening as part of Short Film Sessions at Rich Mix, London.
+Self-series; swimming in my mind, film screening, Short Film Sessions at Rich Mix, London.

 Live painting at Streetfest, Whitechapel, London.

 A window into wearable art, solo jewellery show with illustrations by Ted Pearce, Kabiri, London.